riinaalisah/Vigenere-ciphers/documentation/weekly_reports/week3.md

 ##### Thursday 28th of March
 - fixes to keyed Vigenère
 - Tableau to its own class
-- Tests for keyed Vigenère and tableau (some fail)
+- Tests for keyed Vigenère and tableau
+- making UI better

 #### Problems, difficulties etc.